MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Score-Board/content.md

 # Introduction

 The score board component will display the game score.
+As blocks are placed when row is filled with colored squares the game scores points.

+The game also needs a button to pause game play and restart the game.

+As the game progresses you can speed up game play or make it more difficult in other ways the current level.

-This will also give us a place to place the play pause buttons.
+The component you add in this step will give these elements a place to live.

 ## Challenges

+**Create the ScoreBoard Component**

 Make a new file: './src/components/score-board.js'.